 Salsa staff cannot set this up for your organization - you'll need to work with your IT staff.
 If you are using Bluehost or Godaddy, they host helpful articles on setting up an SPF record:

-Note: Before you begin, make sure you have the ability to add a TXT entry to your DNS records.
+Note: Before you begin, make sure you have the ability to add or edit a TXT entry to your DNS records.
+There can be only one SPF record per domain.

 Once you've made your SPF updates, enter your domain at https://mxtoolbox.com/spf.aspx to confirm that the changes have worked.
 The following example illustrates what you'll see (in MxToolbox) when you've set up your SPF correctly.